2017 FIBA Asia Champions Cup: Southeast Asia

 On April 23, 2017, Mono Vampire of Thailand qualified to the main tournament by being the champion of TBSL (Thailand Basketball Super League).

 Singapore Slingers, who was the runner-up in the ASEAN Basketball League in 2017, was supposed to play in the tournament, but apparently withdrew due to the 2017 Southeast Asian Games.

 Chooks-to-Go Pilipinas were given a wildcard slot on September 5, as a replacement to Japan's SunRockers Shibuya.
 SunRockers Shibuya withdrew their participation due to scheduling conflicts with the B.League.

-Persian Gulf
+Gulf

 The 37th GCC Club Basketball Championship was held from May 12 up to May 20, 2017 in Manama, Bahrain.
 United Arab Emirates' Al-Ahli defeated their compatriots Al Shabab in the final.
 Joining the champions is the Manama Club of Bahrain, who took the bronze medal by defeating Al-Rayyan of Qatar.

-Eight teams vied for the two slots allotted for Persian Gulf Region.
+Eight teams vied for the two slots allotted for the Gulf Region.
 The draw for the tournament was held on April 7, 2017.